souzathg/souzathg/README.md

 ## Hi, I'm Thiago! 👋🏽👨🏾‍💻

-I'm an Automation and Control Engineering student and I have a degree in science and technology, aspiring to be an developer/software engineer.
+I'm an Automation and Control Engineering student and I have a degree in science and technology, aspiring to be a software engineer.
-Currently, I'm a QA and Tests Automation Engineer with 2 years of experience at [Vericode](https://vericode.com.br) using [Karate](https://github.com/karatelabs/karate), [Cypress](https://cypress.io), and [Cucumber](https://cucumber.io).
+I'm a QA and Tests Automation Engineer with 2 years of experience at [Vericode](https://vericode.com.br) using [Karate](https://github.com/karatelabs/karate), [Cypress](https://cypress.io), and [Cucumber](https://cucumber.io).
-My main goals are making open-source software more accessible and spread, making Linux more known and used, develop clean code, and create technology to connect, elevate and include people.
+My main goals are making open-source software more accessible and spread, making Linux more known and used, developing clean code, and creating technology to connect, elevate and include people.

 #### Find me around the web: